julianmendez/tabulas/README.md

 $ cd tabulas
 $ mvn clean install
 ```
-The created executable library, its sources, and its Javadoc will be in `tabulas-distribution/target`.
+The created executable library and its sources will be in `tabulas-distribution/target`.

 To compile the project offline, first download the dependencies:
 ```